sean-maclane/cpsc-449-group-c-project/API Documentation.md

 Possible errors- all return 404 status if not fulfilled
 1. None above provided,   “Provide information”
-2. Username and password not found “Create an account
+2. Username and password not found “Create an account"

 -Decrement votes